ember-learn/guides-source/guides/v2.10.0/tutorial/simple-component.md

 ```

 To allow the user to widen the image, we will need to add an action that toggles
 the value of `isWide`.
-Let's create the `toggleImageSize` function to toggle the
+Let's create the `toggleImageSize` action to toggle the
 `isWide` property on our component:

 ```javascript {data-filename=app/components/rental-listing.js data-diff="+5,+6,+7,+8,+9"}